COVID-19 Update: Programs and Services as of September 24th, 2021

 Thank you for your compassion and support of Sistering.
 As the COVID-19 pandemic continues across the world, it is important that you know that our team of front line workers continues serving and protecting our participants 24 hours a day, 7 days a week.

-Starting Thursday, June 25th, we will be reopening our 962 Bloor Street West location as a respite site.
+As of June 25th, we reopened our 962 Bloor Street West location as a respite site.

 With direction from the City of Toronto, we will be taking a limited capacity of participants to comply with the public health directive of maintaining 2 metres or more of physical distance.
 All referrals will be done through the City of Toronto’s Central Intake Line.
 We anticipate being at capacity for the foreseeable future and will work with community partners to ensure all participants find adequate shelter as needed.